Frodo Baggins: Name and origins

-Frodo is the only prominent hobbit whose name is not explained in Tolkien's Appendices to The Lord of the Rings.
+Frodo is the only prominent hobbit whose name is unexplained in Tolkien's Appendices to The Lord of the Rings.
 In a letter Tolkien states that it is the Old English name Fróda, connected to fród, "wise by experience".
 The Tolkien scholar Tom Shippey suggests that the choice of name is significant: not, in Tolkien's phrase, one of the many "names that had no meaning at all in [the hobbits'] daily language".
 Instead, he notes, the Old Norse name Fróði is mentioned in Beowulf as the minor character Fróda.
 Fróði was, he writes, said by Saxo Grammaticus and Snorri Sturluson to be a peaceful ruler at the time of Christ, his time being named the Fróða-frið, the peace of Fróði.
 This was created by his magic mill, worked by two female giants, that could churn out peace and gold.
 He makes the giants work all day long at this task, until they rebel and grind out an army instead, which kills him and takes over, making the giants grind salt until the sea is full of it.
 The name Fróði is forgotten.
 Clearly, Shippey observes, evil is impossible to cure; and Frodo too is a "peacemaker, indeed in the end a pacifist".
 And, he writes, as Frodo gains experience through the quest, he also gains wisdom, matching the meaning of his name.
+The name 'Frodo Baggins' is ostensibly a translation from the Westron name "Maura Labingi"; Tolkien stated that maur- was hobbitish for "wise", equivalent to Germanic fród-.